There are certain inventions (although they are technical) that have been purposely excluded from patentability.

 - a method of circulating or pumping organo-biological liquids.

-Especially when the surgical step is not the heart of the invention, but only supports the invention (eg acquisition of a medical image following the injection of a product into a vein), it seems it is possible to exclude this step by placing it in the past participle (eg "the contrast product having been injected").
+Especially when the surgical step is not the heart of the invention, but only supports the invention (eg acquisition of a medical image following the injection of a product into a vein), it seems possible to exclude this step by putting it in the past participle (eg "the contrast product having been injected").

 Therapeutic methods are (INPI Examination Guidelines, IC VII.2.1.1.a) cover: